 - NOTE: An Associate Degree in Applied Science, with an emphasis in Restaurant and Hotel Cookery, may be substituted for the required experience.
 College transcripts may be either attached to the application; OR sent to Department of Employee Relations, Room 706, City Hall, 200 E. Wells St, Milwaukee, WI 53202; OR click here to submit transcripts via e-mail.
 Student copies are acceptable.

 - NOTE: Equivalent combinations of experience and education may also be considered.

 - Valid driver’s license at time of appointment and throughout employment.

 - A properly insured personal vehicle at time of appointment and throughout employment for use on the job (car allowance provided).

-- Residence in the City of Milwaukee within 6 months of appointment and throughout employment.
+- Residence in the City of Milwaukee within one year of appointment and throughout employment.

-- Graduation from high school or its equivalent.
+- Graduation from high school or equivalent (GED).

 - ServSafe Certification through the National Restaurant Association Education Foundation.